 Bad Art Night is such a good program for any library to do.
 Not only does it allow kids to unlock their creativity, it cleans out your old craft supplies!!
+It’s also great for tweens to be silly and to make fun of each other.
+Tweens love that more than anything.
 A lot of people have already blogged about this, so I’m just going to talk really quick about what worked for us, and what I would do differently.

 Tip #1) Use up all your old stuff.

 You may have to buy some new glue or other essential supplies, but don’t run out and get anything else new for this program.
 The beauty of Bad Art Night is you can just put out all the odds and ends that you’ve collected and just have the kids use that.
 For example, we didn’t put out our nice paper, we used our gross, faded construction paper to finally get rid of some of it.

 My kiddos are great, but they start to get rowdy if they’re left to their own devices.
 So I decided that we would have a different “challenge” every 15 minutes that the kids would have to complete.
 Miss Gloria and I came up with a bunch of different ones, and you can tailor them based on your group and what materials you got.

 The first challenge the kiddos had to do was create a portrait of me.
 It was a good one to start with, since it get comical REALLY quickly.
 As you can see, I have a lot of boogers, weird scraggly beards, and awful hair.
 It was really funny to talk about how awful they all were, and we got some great photos out of it for our Facebook page.

 After 15 minutes, we would go around and judge everybody’s work, for about 5 minutes.
 I would jokingly ask kids about their “process” and what “speaks to them” in the painting.
 I got some hilarious answers, so that definitely set the tone.
 After that we would move on to another challenge, another round of judging, and then go from there.